vauxoo-dev/audit/README.md

 Plan:
 =====

-Using this [approach](https://wiki.postgresql.org/wiki/Audit_trigger) try to create a module which enabling properties in a class create the audit sql trigger that can be used to trace the elements in a database.
+Using this [approach](https://wiki.postgresql.org/wiki/Audit_trigger) try to create a module which enabling properties in a class create the audit sql trigger that can be used to trace the elements CRUD features in a database.

 ##Technical Consideration to affront the objective: